Prag8855/aab/content/guides/german-health-insurance.md

 ### 2. Ask an expert to choose

 Don't choose health insurance yourself.
-Always [ask a health insurance broker](#insurance-brokers).
+Always [ask a broker](#insurance-brokers) to help you.
 They ask you the right questions, look at all the options, and help you find the best one.
 You can get better, cheaper health insurance.
 Their help is free.

+If you choose the wrong health insurance, your [residence permit](/glossary/Aufenthaltstitel) application can be rejected.
+If you choose the cheapest insurance, you might save money now but lose a lot of money later.

 {% include '_blocks/healthInsuranceQuestion.html' %}

-If you are self-employed, *never* choose health insurance without help.
+If you are self-employed, *never* choose health insurance yourself.
 It's a really complicated choice, and you can make expensive mistakes.

-If you choose the wrong health insurance, your [residence permit](/glossary/Aufenthaltstitel) application can be rejected.

 ### 3. Apply for health insurance